Associate Dean of Student Affairs; Associate Professor of History

 "`Menacing Their Persons and Exacting on Their Purses': The Aberdeen Justice Court, 1657-1700" in From Lairds to Louns: Country and Burgh Life in Aberdeen, 1600-1800, David Stevenson, ed.
 (Aberdeen University Press, 1986).

-Authority, community, and civic identity in seventeenth century Scottish towns in general, and Aberdeen in particular.
+Seventeenth- and eighteenth-century Scottish urban, social, and women’s history, with a particular focus on the city of Aberdeen.
 My most recent projects approach these issues through investigations of poor relief, religious persecution and toleration (especially but not only with regard to Quakers), the credit and debt nexus (especially with regard to women), and connections to the Atlantic World of the seventeenth and eighteenth centuries.